Brewzone/TFTBREW/README.md

 All the useful settings can be modified via the touch screen on the Arduino TFT LCD.

-My system uses a Raspberry Pi3 for data logging and for storing the various sketched opening the system up for many more projects.
+My system uses a Raspberry Pi3 for data logging and for storing the various sketches opening the system up for many more projects.

 An oscilliscope being the next project I have in mind.